Lingering tensions prompt Toyota to mull shifting focus in China

 LOOKING TO EUROPE

-Meanwhile, Zhongsheng Group Holdings Ltd. (0881.HK), one of China's biggest retail-distributors of Toyota and Lexus brand cars, has been trying to cut its reliance on Japanese brands by focusing more on European brands such as Mercedes-Benz and Audi (NSUG.DE) (VOWG_p.DE).
+Meanwhile, Zhongsheng Group Holdings Ltd., one of China's biggest retail-distributors of Toyota and Lexus brand cars, has been trying to cut its reliance on Japanese brands by focusing more on European brands such as Mercedes-Benz and Audi .

 The Dalian-based dealer group's strategy is to up the pace of expansion of dealerships selling European cars, while pausing for a while on Japanese brand store openings.